 I want to change the timezone of my Heroku Postgres database.

 We highly suggest leaving your database times in UTC and modifying them at your application level.
 This results in your data being more ubiquitous and easier to convert when needed.
-Having dates in the database using a different timezone to be problematic since many libraries and functions often expect dates and times in UTC.
+Having dates in the database using a different timezone is problematic since many libraries and functions often expect dates and times in UTC, including Heroku Connect.

-If you need to change the timezone, you can do so by connecting to your Heroku Postgres instance with
+If you need to change the timezone, you can connect to your Heroku Postgres database with

 $ heroku pg:psql and running